jipegit/OSXAuditor/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Bootstrap have its own GPL compatible licence.
+Bootstrap and JQuery have their own GPL compatible licence.